 Resource Fee: $590 per semester

 *Taubman Center Housing requires students to have a Meal Plan

 Meal Plan Range: $725 or $1,450 per semester

 - Full payment of tuition and fees at the time of registration.

 - Deferred payment of tuition and fees.

-The College for Creative Studies accepts tuition payments through TMS.
-TMS offers monthly interest-free payment plans as a way to pay the remainder of your tuition and fees.
-There is a $65.00 annual enrollment fee for this option.
-For enrollment or additional information please call 800.343.0911 or visit www.afford.com/collegeforcreativestudies.
+The College for Creative Studies accepts tuition payments through ACI.
+ACI offers monthly interest-free payment plans as a way to pay the remainder of your tuition and fees.
+There is a $65.00 semester enrollment fee for this option.
+For enrollment or additional information please visit the link below.
 Students may pay tuition and fees online, by mail or at the Cashiers Office.

 Scholarships & Financial Aid